Bertha of Aragon

 She was married to Peter I of Aragon in 1097, shortly after the death of Peter's first wife, Agnes of Aquitaine, with whom he had two children: Peter and Isabella.
 Bertha and Peter had no children.

 Peter and Isabella were both dead by 1104 and King Peter needed an heir.
 They had no children and Peter died the following year.
-The crown of Aragon and Navarre passed to Alfonso who was the half brother of Peter.
+The crown of Aragon and Navarre passed to Peter's half-brother Alfonso.

 Bertha got a dower but Alfonso got all of Peter's lands.
 It is unknown when Bertha died or where she died.

 Genealogist Szabolcs de Vajay has speculated that Bertha may have been a daughter of Peter I, Count of Savoy, and another Agnes of Aquitaine, perhaps the Agnes who was the final wife of Peter's grandfather Ramiro I of Aragon and first-cousin of Peter's own first wife.